-The other day, some random, tweeted at me in response to Jay Oliva himself, who WORKED on Justice League WITH Zack Snyder: “The cut isn’t in a releasable state, JL was the studio’s first movie to cause financial problems for the brand, there’s not enough support from general audiences to make it profitable, and the cast and crew – who have moved on to other projects – would have to come back.”
+The other day, some random tweeted at me in response to Jay Oliva himself, who WORKED on Justice League WITH Zack Snyder: “The cut isn’t in a releasable state, JL was the studio’s first movie to cause financial problems for the brand, there’s not enough support from general audiences to make it profitable, and the cast and crew – who have moved on to other projects – would have to come back.”

 They wouldn’t be able to put it in writing because that would discredit their website.
-That is strange though, that some of these guys have blogs and ‘news‘ sites that they could easily run stories on how a Snyder Cut doesn’t exist and will never happen.
-But of course, I only see that speculation on the potential of Snyder’s Cut gets circulated from their sites.
+That is strange though.
+Some of these guys have blogs and ‘news‘ sites that they could easily run stories on how a Snyder Cut doesn’t exist and will never happen.
+But of course, I only see that speculation on the potential of Snyder’s Cut gets circulated from their second-rate sites.

 But the bigger question is how are these “Scoopers” disagreeing with someone who actually worked on the film?
-I have now seen several bloggers literally have disagreements with Jay Oliva that they have information about what transpired with Justice League, when Jay physically worked with Snyder on the film.
+I have now seen several bloggers literally have disagreements with Jay Oliva.
+They claim to have information about what transpired with Justice League when Jay physically worked with Snyder on the film.

 And that leads me to the real question: What happens to these “Scoopers” credibility if a Snyder Cut is released?
 And we learn that it wasn’t 70 Million to complete.
 Do we gloat?
 That will only lead to more of them blocking users who question their logic.

 “DC FANS!
 Even though I was embarrassed to do so, I asked officially yet again about a JUSTICE LEAGUE Snyder cut and it got deaded.
 Sorry, but it ain’t happening.”

 I don’t know if, or when, we’ll get news about a Snyder Cut of Justice League.
-But its been pretty obvious that Jay Oliva has challenged any and all, if they have spoken out against their being one at all.
+But it’s pretty obvious that Jay Oliva has challenged any and all if they have spoken out against one existing.
 And ever since, things have been pretty quiet about it lately.
-Maybe its fear.
-Or maybe these “Scoopers” have felt the rumblings and their sources have given them news they’ve been saying the opposite of since January.
+Maybe it’s fear.
+Or maybe these “Scoopers” have felt the rumblings and their sources have given the news they’ve been saying the opposite of since January.